lupyuen/lupyuen.github.io/src/ci3.md

 Where the Merge Jobs can run free __without disruption__!

-(Running in an Unpaid GitHub Org Account that won't be charged to NuttX Project)
+(That's an Unpaid GitHub Org Account that won't be charged to NuttX Project)

 _What about the Old Merge Jobs?_